laurencelundblade/QCBOR/README.md

 ## Limitations
 * Doesn't handle string algorithm IDs.
 Only integer algorithm IDs are handled.
 This is OK because no string algorithm IDs have been allocated by IANA.
-* No way to add the content type when creating a COSE_Sign1.
-* No way to handle custom headers with signing or verifying.
-Only standard COSE headers are handled.
+* No way to handle custom headers with signing.
 * Only ECDSA is supported so far (facilities are available to add others).
+* Does not handle indefinite length strings (indefinite length maps and arrays are handled).
+* The payload input and output and the signed structure input and output must be in contiguous memory.

 ## Credit

 * Tamas Ban for lots code review comments, design ideas and porting to ARM PSA.
-* Rob Coombs, Shebu Varghese Kuriakose and other ARM folks for sponsorship
+* Rob Coombs, Shebu Varghese Kuriakose and other ARM folks for sponsorship.

 ## Copyright and License